 We can look at changes to Times Square to understand what happens to local air quality when a street is relieved of car traffic.
-In the summer of 2008, five blocks of Broadway through Times Square (and some adjacent space) were closed to cars, increasing the amount of plaza space available for pedestrians.
+Starting in the summer of 2009, five blocks of Broadway through Times Square (and some adjacent space) were closed to cars, increasing the amount of plaza space available for pedestrians.

 NYCCAS' nearby air quality monitor measured the air pollutants before and after the change.
 With this monitor, we could see whether redirecting traffic led to any changes in air quality.